How to Bid a Remodeling Construction Contract

 Most remodelers only maintain a slim 3% profit margin.
 There is no reason to lose money on a job—mark up appropriately or you will end up doing the job for free—or worse—at a loss.

 While knowing your competition’s prices may limit the amount that you can inflate your final bid, bear in mind that they are suffering through the same markup difficulties as you.
 Don’t match or undercut your competition when you know that you will probably lose money on the job.
 If your competition wants to drive themselves to the poorhouse, you don't need to be riding shotgun.

 Present the Final Bid

 After tallying all your costs and ensuring that your company will make a profit, it’s time to present your bid to the homeowner.
 Make sure that the final proposal is professional.
-While most construction management software that offers bidding features can create a well laid out final document from the information, you’ve put into the system.
+Most construction management software that offers bidding features can create a well laid out final document from the information you’ve put into the system.
 There are also a plethora of free online templates that construction managers can choose from.

 Regardless of the layout of your bid, make sure you include the following:

 - A payment schedule

 - Payment requirements

 - Explicit information on whether the costs presented are fixed or estimated prices

 Your potential client is most likely not a construction expert.
 Talk through the bid with them—make sure they understand all the costs associated with their project.
 Take the time to answer their questions.
 And if they catch an error, make sure to fix it immediately.
 At this point, your part in the bidding process is done, and it’s up to your potential client to decide whether they will move forward with your company.